-17 Monitoring of the Admissions Policy
+18 Monitoring of the Admissions Policy

-This policy is monitored by the External Relations Department and is reviewed and updated on an annual basis.
-Amendments to the University's Admissions Policy are approved by the Recruitment, Admissions and Widening Participation Committee.
-The next review of the policy is expected to take place in summer 2020.
+This policy is monitored by the Student Recruitment, Admissions and Widening Participation Department and is reviewed and updated on an annual basis.
+Amendments to the University's Admissions Policy are approved by the Student Intake Strategy Group (SISG).
+The next review of the policy is expected to take place in late summer 2024.

-18 Further Information
+19 Further Information

-Any queries about this policy should be directed to:
+Any queries about this policy should be directed by email to:

-Ms Judith King

-Associate Director, Admissions

-External Relations

-University of Liverpool

-Foundation Building

-765 Brownlow Hill

-Liverpool

-L69 7ZX
+Ms Judith King Associate Director, Admissions, Enquiries and Fulfilment Student Recruitment, Admissions and Widening Participation University of Liverpool Foundation Building